 Atlanta Sewer Repair

-Before testing and covering the new line we properly bed-in the sewer line.
-Bedding-in is a process that places a firm material (usually gravel or hard earth) under the pipe to eliminate the chances of the pipe’s shape or flow being altered by: someone driving over it, ground settling, erosion, etc. Before covering up the new sewer line, we thoroughly test it to ensure that it flows smoothly and freely, as well to make sure that there are no leaks.
+Before testing and covering our sewer line repair, our Atlanta sewer plumbers properly bed-in the sewer line.
+Bedding-in is a process that places a firm material (usually gravel or hard earth) under the pipe to eliminate the chances of the pipe’s shape or flow being altered by: someone driving over it, ground settling, erosion, etc. Before covering up the new sewer line, our ATL plumbers thoroughly test it to ensure that it flows smoothly and freely, as well to make sure that there are no leaks.
 After testing, we cover up the ditch made during the installation, grading the area in the process, and often seeding and laying out straw to aid in the re-growth of grass or other plants.
 Our sewer lines carry a 10-year warranty on parts, labor, and functionality.